|

 (below).
 Note that this gallery has a scroll bar.

-replacing that header/footer.
+currently in that Header/footer.
 This includes the numbers in the page

 Warning about Page